sainmarcos69/cupper-hugo-theme/README.md

 ## Credits

 Thank you to [Heydon Pickering](http://www.heydonworks.com) and [The Paciello Group](https://www.paciellogroup.com/) for creating the original Cupper project.
+Thank you zwbetz-gh for your work porting to Hugo.